Katherine Healy: Biography

+Healy was born in New York City.
+Between the ages two and four, she began training in ice skating and then ballet.

+She was inspired to take ballet lessons after seeing the Rudolph Nureyev film `I Am a Dancer.

+At age six, she made her debut as the protege of 1976 Olympic champion John Curry in a Madison Square Garden exhibition called "Superskates."

+She was the subject of the photographer Jill Krementz book A Very Young Skater, published in 1979.

-Born in New York City, Healy never competed at an elite level in figure skating; instead, she turned professional at the age of eleven.
-In 1975, aged six, she appeared in the televised SuperSkates exhibition at Madison Square Garden.
-A few years later, she was the subject of the book A Very Young Skater, published in 1979.
-She was a protegee of John Curry and skated professionally with his company.
+She never competed at an elite level in figure skating; instead, she turned professional figure skater at 10 years old.

+Healy attended high school in Brooklyn Heights.
+Her favorite subjects were Latin, Chinese, and French literature.
+Due to missing school while performing, she was allowed to mail in her assignments.

-Healy's true career goal, however, was not to be a figure skater, but to become a professional ballet dancer.
-She was trained in George Balanchine's School of American Ballet, and performed the character of Marie (more often known as Clara) in the New York City Ballet's production of The Nutcracker in 1978 and 1979.
+Healy's true career aspiration, however, was not to be a figure skater, but to pursue a career as professional ballet dancer.
+She trained in George Balanchine's School of American Ballet for five years.
+She performed the character of Marie (more often known as Clara) in the New York City Ballet's production of The Nutcracker in 1978 and 1979.

 In 1982, Healy had a major role in the film Six Weeks, with Mary Tyler Moore and Dudley Moore, portraying a young ballet dancer with terminal leukemia.

 She was nominated for a Golden Globe Award for this role in the category "Best New Star – Actress".